The Mission of the Fairview School Foundation is to enhance educational experiences throughout the Fairview School District.

 Growing the financial base of the Fairview School Foundation for the future

 Who We Are

-From the start, the FSF provided monies for special projects, scholarships to graduating seniors, and mini grants to teachers for programs not offered through the curriculum.
+From the start, the FSF provided monies for special projects, scholarships to graduating seniors, and grants to teachers for programs not offered through the curriculum.
 As more money was raised from private donations, the Foundation was able to start an endowment at the Erie Community Foundation.
-The initial contribution of $37,000 has nearly tripled in the past 10 years; creating growing support for students and faculty within our district.
+The initial contribution of $37,000 has quadrupled; creating sustainable support for our programs.

 The scholarship program started small, with only $750 awarded.
-Today, the Foundation administers eight named scholarships and nine endowed scholarships totaling over $12,000 in awards given each year.
-The mini-grant program also started small with only a few grants submitted.
-This year, 12 mini-grants were approved totalling over $15,000 in awards.
+Today, the Foundation administers seventeen named scholarships and twenty-one endowed scholarships totaling nearly $33,000 in awards given each year.
+The teacher grant program also started small with only a few grants submitted.
+This year, 13 grants were approved totaling over $20,000 in awards.

 In 2002, the Foundation accepted donations towards the construction of a $300,000 tennis complex on Fairview’s campus and in less than one year, the Chris Batchelor Memorial Tennis Courts were completed.
 The premier outdoor tennis facility is open to the entire community, free of charge.